 While you can technically make money online by streaming, affiliate marketing, blogging, or creating a YouTube channel, these aren’t very reliable streams of income, as 99% of people don’t succeed, and a lot of time investment is required up-front with no guarantee of returns.
-These can certainly be worth pursuing if you’re willing to invest a large amount of time up front, but many people aren’t.
+These can certainly be worth pursuing if you have time to spare and are willing to take that risk, but many people aren’t.

 1. Mine Cryptocurrency:

 It’s no secret that crypto is, much like the rest of the economy, in a slump right now.
-Bitcoin’s price currently hovers around $50k, while Ethereum costs over $1200.
+Bitcoin’s price currently hovers around $16K, while Ethereum costs over $1200.
 These are down from highs of nearly $70,000 and $5000 respectively.
 With these low prices, mining cryptocurrency is less profitable than it once was, and largely unprofitable.

 Mine with Your CPU: Raptoreum

 Raptoreum is a popular coin that’s CPU-mineable.
-This means that you can mine Raptoreum with your CPU while simultaneously earning Ethereum with your GPU.
+This means that you can mine Raptoreum with your CPU while simultaneously earning a GPU-mineable coin with your GPU.
 You can read our guide to mining Raptoreum to learn how.